If you don’t know what to talk about in therapy, some things to consider talking about include recent life events, relationships, traumas, and more.

 Not sure where to start the session?
 Begin by recapping what happened since you last saw your therapist — good and bad — and from there, see what you want to explore further together.

-In other words, keep a journal between therapy sessions.
+It may be a good idea to track your thoughts, patterns, and behaviors by keeping a journal between therapy sessions.
 This can be especially helpful if you’re shy or find it difficult to remember things on the spot.

 Of course, you don’t have to bring your journal with you or read from it in session.
 But writing things down allows you to look for patterns in your feelings and behaviors that you might want to address with your therapist, Small says.